A step-by-step guide to filing, deductions, and record-keeping in year one

 Prepare for tax due dates and required forms

-determine all of the filing deadlines for your federal, state, and local returns, as well as those related to estimated taxes and payroll deposits.
+Determine all of the filing deadlines for your federal, state, and local returns, as well as those related to estimated taxes and payroll deposits.
 Typical examples are income tax returns (for the particular entity), payroll tax returns and information returns to independent contractors.
 Failing to meet deadlines can result in penalties and interest, so make a tax calendar and reminders for important dates.

 Avoid common first-year mistakes